-The Director's decision on number of dwelling units established by the proof of nonconforming

-118 Accidental damage or destruction.

-More than one dwelling unit.
-When there is more than one dwelling unit on a site, and when the site is nonconforming for residential density, the following applies if a structure containing dwelling units is damaged or destroyed by fire or other causes beyond the control of the owner:

-122 If the structure is substantially complete within 3 years, nonconforming residential 123 density rights are maintained;

-124 If the structure is not substantially complete within 3 years, the nonconforming 125 residential density rights are lost, and the site is considered vacant;

-126 If the structure is also nonconforming such building may be replaced or reconstructed to 127 the same footprint on the original location with the exception of encroachments into public 128 rights-of-way or adjacent property.

-One dwelling unit.
-When there is only one dwelling unit on a site, and when the site is nonconforming for residential density, the following applies if the structure containing the dwelling unit is damaged or destroyed by fire or other causes beyond the control of the owner:

-133 If the repair cost is more than 75, percent of the cost of the replacement of the entire 134 structure, exclusive of foundations, using new materials, nonconforming residential density 135 rights are maintained and the structure may be rebuilt within 3 years if it complies with the 136 existing associated district-specific, dimensional, and development and design standards such 137 as setbacks, parking, landscaping, etc. (except for density) that would apply to new Page 5 of 13
+The Director's decision on number of dwelling units established by the proof of nonconforming 113 114 status may be protested to the Board of Adjustment through a nonconforming situation review.
+Discontinuance and damage.
+115 116 Building unoccupied but standing.
+Nonconforming residential density rights continue even when a building has been unoccupied for any length of time.
+117 Accidental damage or destruction.
+118 More than one dwelling unit.
+When there is more than one dwelling unit on a site, and when 119 the site is nonconforming for residential density, the following applies if a structure containing 120 121 dwelling units is damaged or destroyed by fire or other causes beyond the control of the owner: 122 If the structure is substantially complete within 3 years, nonconforming residential 123 density rights are maintained; 124 If the structure is not substantially complete within 3 years, the nonconforming residential density rights are lost, and the site is considered vacant; 125 126 If the structure is also nonconforming such building may be replaced or reconstructed to the same footprint on the original location with the exception of encroachments into public 127 128 rights-of-way or adjacent property.
+129 130 One dwelling unit.
+When there is only one dwelling unit on a site, and when the site is nonconforming for residential density, the following applies if the structure containing the 131 dwelling unit is damaged or destroyed by fire or other causes beyond the control of the owner: 132 133 If the repair cost is more than 75, percent of the cost of the replacement of the entire structure, exclusive of foundations, using new materials, nonconforming residential density 134 rights are maintained and the structure may be rebuilt within 3 years if it complies with the 135 136 existing associated district-specific, dimensional, and development and design standards such 137 as setbacks, parking, landscaping, etc. (except for density) that would apply to new development on the site.

-I:\DOCUMENTS\CASES\2018\AME\AME18-09 - TEXT AMENDMENT - Nonconforming Development -BM\12.11.18COW\Nonconforming Language 11.26.18v1.docx development on the site.
 The extent of building damage shall be determined by the building official.
 If the structure is not rebuilt within 3 years, the nonconforming residential density rights are lost, and the site is considered vacant.

+I:\DOCUMENTS\CASES\2018\AME\AME18-09 - TEXT AMENDMENT - Nonconforming Development -

+BM\12.11.18COW\Nonconforming Language 11.26.18v1.docx

-141 Nonconforming densities may not be altered or reconstructed until proof of 142 nonconforming status is established.
-Density shall not be increased from that established 143 through the proof of a nonconforming status, except in accordance with this title.
+Nonconforming densities may not be altered or reconstructed until proof of nonconforming status is established.
+Density shall not be increased from that established through the proof of a nonconforming status, except in accordance with this title.